dasch-swiss/dsp-api/README.md

 * API operations for querying and updating data
 * The unit testing framework, which includes many tests

-### Less complete
+### In the early stages of implementation

 * API operations dealing with binary files and Sipi
+* A simple GUI for creating ontologies (for now you can use an application such as [Protégé](http://protege.stanford.edu/) or [TopBraid Composer](http://www.topquadrant.com/tools/modeling-topbraid-composer-standard-edition/))
 * Integration of the SALSAH GUI
 * Documentation

 ### Not yet started

 * API operations for administering Knora
-* A simple GUI for creating ontologies (for now you can use an application such as [Protégé](http://protege.stanford.edu/) or [TopBraid Composer](http://www.topquadrant.com/tools/modeling-topbraid-composer-standard-edition/))
 * Distribution packaging using [Docker](https://www.docker.com/)

 ## Requirements